 My individual extension program provides up-to-date information on IPM of greenhouse arthropod pests of controlled environment agriculture crops to growers in NY and the nation.
 This is done via in-service activities for extension educators (labs, presentations, conference calls, and collaborating on applied research projects), responding to questions via email or phone, speaking at and preparing informational handouts for national, regional and statewide grower programs, writing articles for newsletters and trade magazines, participating in webinars, and adding information to the Greenhouse Horticulture website.
 I also prepare the annual Cornell Guide For The Integrated Management Of Greenhouse Crops And Herbaceous Ornamentals.
 Collaborative extension programming with the NYS IPM Program Ornamentals Coordinator and specialists is a key part of my extension activities, as is participation in the Greenhouse Horticulture Program Work Team.
 Cornell faculty and staff who work on greenhouse crops are fortunate to have an active and supportive statewide Greenhouse Industry Advisory Board, who provides industry-based advice on our research and extension plans, and ensures our connection to the needs of the industry.
-Over the past decade they have encouraged us to plan and conduct dozens of regional hands-on workshops, using microscopes and live plants and arthropod specimens, to train growers across the state on identification and biology of greenhouse pests and beneficials.
+We conduct numerous regional hands-on workshops for growers, using microscopes and live plants and arthropod specimens, to train growers across the state on identification and biology of greenhouse pests and beneficials.
 Instruction on biological control implementation is always a part of these workshops.
 Funding for much extension programming has come from Smith-Lever funds or from New York Farm Viability Institute competitive grants.

 Outreach is very important to me.
 Insects are endlessly fascinating creatures!
 Enthusiasm for insects in the general public is often infectious, and I love to encourage that enthusiasm!
 My lab is very active at Insectapalooza (the annual Entomology Department open house), judging 4-H insect collections, giving talks about insects to Boy Scouts, home school groups, public school classes, church groups, and others.

-Coursework teaching responsibilities include the introductory entomology course for entomology majors (Insect Biology ENTOM 2120) and for non-majors (Alien Empire ENTOM 2010/2011).
-A new course in Applied Entomology is under development.
+Coursework teaching responsibilities include Applied Entomology (ENTOM 3410), the introductory entomology course for entomology majors (Insect Biology ENTOM 2120) and for non-majors (Alien Empire ENTOM 2010/2011).
 A 4-week modular course in Agricultural Acarology was taught twice.
-Guest lectures have been presented in Applied Entomology, Alien Empire, ENTOM 7670, and HORT 3100 (Production and Marketing of Greenhouse Crops), and guest labs presented in Applied Entomology and HORT 3100.
+Guest lectures have been presented in Applied Entomology, Alien Empire, ENTOM 7670, PLHRT 3025 (Hydroponic Food Crop Production and Management) and PLHRT 3100 (Production and Marketing of Greenhouse Crops), and guest labs presented in Applied Entomology, PLHRT 3100, and PLHRT 3025.